-Table 2 shows that coefficient of determination, R2 which account for the over all effect of explanatory variables on the dependent variable in all the models do not significantly different from one another despite the omission of non-productive government expenditure or non-distortionary or both and this is in line with the theory (Table 3).
+Table 3 shows that coefficient of determination, R which account for the over all effect of explanatory variables on the dependent variable in all the models do not significantly different from one another despite the omission of non-productive government expenditure or non-distortionary or both and this is in line with the theory.

-Error correction representation: It involves moving from over-parameterization modelling to parsimonious.
-In general, the equation estimates an over-parameterized error correction model by setting the lag length long enough in order to ensure that the dynamics of the models have not been constrained by too short lag length but 2 years lag was considered adequate in this study.
-In the initial over-parameterized model, all the variables were lagged equally but these models seem difficult to interpret.
+Error correction representation: The essence of this is to capture the effect of short run movement in the empirical models in this study.
+It involves moving from over-parameterization modelling to parsimonious.
+In general, the equation estimates an over-parameterized error correction model by setting the lag length long enough in order to ensure that the dynamics of the models have not been constrained by too short lag length